Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 - [DeviceLogonEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-devicelogonevents-table?view=o365-worldwide) (logon events on/to devices from local or (Azure) AD users)
 - DeviceInfo (similar to the approach of the table "IdentityInfo", helps to correlate or build relation based on meta information by devices)

-M365 Defender provides a "[Device profile page](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/device-profile?view=o365-worldwide)" which is accessible from "Incident" view.
+M365 Defender provides a "[Device profile page](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/device-profile?view=o365-worldwide)" which is accessible from the "Incident" view.
 This gives you a unified control on M365 Defender- and MDE-related actions.

 ### Analyze and Visualize with "M365 Defender"